-- Periodic cleaning and maintenance (as needed) on 1,753 linear feet 18 inch pipe, 3,097 linear feet of 24 inch pipe, 1,191 linear feet of 30 inch pipe, 274 linear feet of 36 inch pipe, 181 linear feet of 42 inch pipe, 212 linear feet of 48 inch pipe; - Two (2) 25 HP pumps; - Periodic cleaning and maintenance of 23 catch basins and 26 manholes; - Repair curb and gutter as needed to maintain the storm drain system (19,791 linear feet of curb and gutter; 82,383 square feet of sidewalk); - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
-All debris is contained and hauled offsite with containment bins; - Annual repairs and general maintenance to storm drain basin and 5 rock wells (erosion control, weed spraying, grading/excavation as needed). - The Parks and Recreation Department provides continual maintenance of all park/basin public use area and parks within the Sterling Ranch Service Area (i.e. irrigation, playground areas, mowing and weed abatement),
+- Periodic cleaning and maintenance (as needed) on 4,145 linear feet 18 inch pipe, 3,472 linear feet of 24 inch pipe, 1,191 linear feet of 30 inch pipe, 274 linear feet of 36 inch pipe, 181 linear feet of 42 inch pipe, 212 linear feet of 48 inch pipe; - Two (2) 25 HP pumps; - Periodic cleaning and maintenance of 34 catch basins and 36 manholes; - Repair curb and gutter as needed to maintain the storm drain system (26,913 linear feet of curb and gutter; 107,333 square feet of sidewalk); - Periodic streets sweeping to prevent buildup of silt and other damaging materials to the storm drain system.
+All debris is contained and hauled offsite with containment bins; - Annual repairs and general maintenance to storm drain basin and 5 rock wells (erosion control, weed spraying, grading/excavation as needed). - The Parks and Recreation Department provides continual maintenance of all park/basin public use area and parks and landscape areas within the Sterling Ranch Service Area and Palm Estates and Wenstrand Ranch properties (i.e. irrigation, playground areas, and mowing and weed abatement).